 4. All non-English films with dialogue must have English subtitles.
 All screenplays must be in English and written in proper screenplay format.

 5. Filmmakers whose short films are screened will be paid an artist fee of about CAD $10 per minute of run time, rounded down to the nearest minute up to 30 minutes run time.
 All selected films over 30 minutes are paid a $300 screening fee.
 All artist fees will be paid by PayPal or Interac e-transfer to the submitter within 90 days after the festival.
-The IFWC reserves the right to amend its screening fees rates at any time.
+The IFWC reserves the right to amend its screening fees rates and payment schedule at any time.

 7. The IFWC reserves the right to remove selected films and/or screenplays from its program for any reason and at any time.

 8. The IFWC shall not be held responsible for any audiovisual materials that are damaged as part of the submission or exhibition process.

 9. If applicant submits an exhibition copy by mail and want it returned, please include a self-addressed envelope with sufficiently paid postage in exhibition package.

 10. By submitting your film or screenplay, you agree to the IFWC using all audiovisual media associated with your film or screenplay and your press kit for promotional purposes.

 11. The IFWC reviews all submissions but shall not be held responsible for any incomplete submissions, including those that affect final decisions.
 For all technical issues related to your submission please contact filmfreeway.com.